 Simon joined the team in 2017 from OutdoorLads, a hugely successful charity with very similar aims and ethos to Explorers Connect.
 He will be taking on the day-to-day operation of EC and will be hoping to share his previous knowledge and experience in the industry to make EC bigger and better.

 Simon is a keen mountaineer and paddler and holds numerous outdoor qualifications including Mountain Leader (ML), Single Pitch Award (SPA), Climbing Wall Award (CWA & CWAA), Gold NNAS Award and is a Level Two paddlesports coach and 4 Star canoe/kayak Touring Leader.
 He is a Member of the British Mountaineering Council, Mountain Training Association and British Canoeing.
 At weekends you’ll typically find Simon competing in a triathlon or training for his next epic adventure!

 What adventures does 2018 hold for Simon?
 "As well as my usual quota of sprint and olympic distance triathlons, this year I'll be competing in my first Ironman!
-I'm also taking part in three major cycling events; London Revolution (300km 360° loop around the capital), RideLondon (100 miles through London and Surrey) and in September I'll be cycling from Land's End to John O'Groats.
+I'm also taking part in four major cycling events; London Revolution (300km 360° loop around the capital), London to Paris, RideLondon (100 miles through London and Surrey) and in September I'll be cycling from Land's End to John O'Groats.
 For EC I'll be canoeing across Scotland, woodland wild camping and leading our beginner navigation course."